TanShiJiee/IDAssignment1/README.md

 The webpage created by me, serves as an online platform for employers to know more about me.

 # Design Rationale
+Colour Palette used for the webpage are mainly Black, Grey, Pale Yellow, Turquoise
 ## Target Audience
 * The target audience for the webpage are employers or hiring companies who would like to know more about me.
 ## Aim of Website